Modernizing Amdahl's Law: How AI Scaling Laws Shape Computer Architecture: Architectural Consequences

 \section{Architectural Consequences}

-The reformulation has several immediate architectural consequences: \begin{itemize} \item $S$ is not the classical parallel fraction; it is the value-scalable fraction: the part of the workload for which additional compute still creates value. \item A rise in~$S$ does not imply merely adding more processors; it refers to additional effective compute, which may come from hardware scale, lower precision, sparsity, software optimization, or improved model design. \item $R$ is a relative quantity, not a one-way constant; the programmable substrate also evolves toward the dominant scalable workload, and cannot be treated as standing still while specialization improves. \item The collapse threshold works in both directions: for a given efficiency gap~$R$, there is a critical scalable fraction~$S_c$; for a given scalable fraction~$S$, there is a critical required efficiency gap~$R_c$.
+The reformulation has several immediate architectural consequences: \begin{itemize} \item $S$ is not the classical parallel fraction; it is the value-scalable fraction: the part of the workload for which additional effective compute still creates value. \item A rise in~$S$ does not imply merely adding more processors; it refers to additional effective compute, which may come from lower precision, sparsity, software optimization, improved model design, or better use of the available substrate. \item $R$ is a relative quantity, not a one-way constant; the programmable substrate also evolves toward the dominant scalable workload, and cannot be treated as standing still while specialization improves. \item The collapse threshold works in both directions: for a given efficiency gap~$R$, there is a critical scalable fraction~$S_c$; for a given scalable fraction~$S$, there is a critical required efficiency gap~$R_c$.
 As value-scalable workload grows, the bar for specialization rises with it. \item Programmability should not be confused with uniform efficiency across all tasks.
 It is a flexible but still biased substrate for workloads whose value-producing stages keep shifting. \end{itemize}

 As $S$ increases, the contribution of early-stage, fixed-function computation declines and the dominant portion of execution time shifts toward dynamically scaling computation.
 This leads to